iparker2800/The-BOIS/README.md

 Product Vision:

-CineSearch is the ideal app for all people who are looking to find the perfect movie or series for any occasion.
-CineSearch is the perfect entertainment companion app which enables users to quickly find films based on their preferences.
-In addition, users can expect to find authentic testimonies for all listed titles, including honest parental ratings, meaning that parents will no longer have to worry about enduring uncomfortable scenes with their children.
-Unlike other apps, CineSearch is capable of generating the most affordable personalized payment plan, composing the top streaming services which are required to watch the user’s desired films.
-Through CineSearch, viewers will find links to their desired films that will automatically redirect them to the corresponding streaming services.
+FOR all people WHO are looking to find the perfect movie for any occasion.
+THE CineSearch app is a Web-based service THAT enables users to find the viewing locations, reviews, and viewing recommendations for the popular movies of today.
+UNLIKE other movie-review platforms, OUR product, CineSearch, is able to suggest movies for the user to watch based on their previous movie preferences.

 Status: